Sam-Mear/SamTFLApp/README.md

 # SamTFLApp
 Transport for London API App

 Made roughly in a day for a job interview.
-It is make with React(First time using/learning for me).
+It was made with React(First time using/learning for me).
 Also using Chakra for react but I dont think I really used it enough as I was only aiming for functionality.
 I only wanted some familiarity with Chakra.
 ### What it does:
 * Displays BikePoint information on a google map
     * On click, displays how many bikes are available and last time this information was updated.